nezix/MarchingCubesBurst/README.md

 ## Contribute

-Pull requests + Issues are more than welcome !
+Pull requests + Issues tracking are more than welcome !
 I am also curious to know how it is used :)

 ## License